Keeping it Local: Shop Whidbey on Small Business Saturday

 When you live and work in a beautiful tourist destination like Whidbey Island or Point Roberts, you want to make sure visitors find that special something they’re looking for—whether it be a piece of jewelry, hand-painted notecard, or shirt from The Star Store that says “I Love Whidbey.”
 Smaller-sized businesses keep the area vibrant, inventive and buzzing with tourists.
 Your patronage of these shops in the off-season helps them grow, and ensures that their doors remain open for business.

 Running a small business is a lot of work.
 Maintaining the technology required to keep your business running smoothly can be a full-time job in and of itself.
 That’s where we come in.
 We’re local, like you.
-Contact our Customer Service Team or drop by the Customer Experience Center to see how we can set you up with the right communications technology for your small business.
+Contact our Customer Service Team to see how we can set you up with the right communications technology for your small business.